 One hundred ten men and 103 women will receive advanced degrees this quarter.

-In Utah, 25 thousand people prefer chocolate to strawberry ice cream.
+In Utah, 25,000 people prefer chocolate to strawberry ice cream.

-Military Units Spell out numerals of one hundred or less designating military subdivisions (Chicago 9.48).
-When numerals are used do not use a superscript for st, th, etc.
+Military Units Spell out numerals of nine or less designating military subdivisions.
+When numerals are used, do not use a superscript for st, th, etc.

 101st Airborne Division